Boulangerie/starflow/README.md

             project: 12345 // id of the JIRA project
           }
         },
-        // sub-tasks config...
+        // targets config...
       }
 ```

-#### Sub-task specific information
+#### Target specific information
 The goal of the `grunt-teads-dev` is to let you define the workflow(s) you will use to work on an issue.

 > A **workflow** is a series of steps the developper has to go through in order to work on an issue/feature.

-A workflow is defined in the `steps` property of a sub-task. `steps` is an array where each element can be:
+A workflow is defined in the `steps` property of a target. `steps` is an array where each element can be:

 - A **string**: a command without any parameter.
 Example: